-FHWA and FTA released the Planning Emphasis Areas (PEAs) for 2021.
-These are areas that are encouraged for incorporation into the FY 2023-24 OWP and should be considered for future development during the regional planning process per 23 CFR 450.
-The 2021 PEAs are:
+FHWA and FTA released Planning Emphasis Areas (PEAs) in 2021.
+These are areas that are encouraged for incorporation into the FY 2024-25 OWP and should be considered for future development during the regional planning process per 23 CFR 450.
+The PEAs are: